GE U17C

-The GE U17C diesel-electric locomotive was introduced by GE Transportation as an export model roadswitcher in 1973.
+The GE U17C diesel–electric locomotive was introduced by GE Transportation as an export model road switcher locomotive in 1973.

 Easy to spot due to its relatively short length — 52 ft 9 in — it was powered by the 8-cylinder FDL-8T engine.

 Very similar to the U18B, it included an extended body section to house a larger air filter and cooling units.

-Original purchasers included Syria's CFS,and the Lebanese national railway company.
+Original purchasers included Syria's CFS, and the Hedjaz Jordan Railway.

-The GE U17C is also used on the Aqaba Railway Corporation for transporting phosphates from the Mines to Aqaba.
+The GE U17C was also used on the Aqaba Railway Corporation for transporting phosphates from the Mines to Aqaba.